tangerinedream/AWS_EC2_Scheduler/README.md

 The tier specification is somewhat more complex than the WorkloadSpecification, as it contains nested configuration.
 That is because a tier has configuration information for Starting, which is different than Stopping.

 Here are a few things you **need** to know about the Tier Specification:
   1. The name of *this* tier, is found as the tag value of "TierTagValue" (imagine that).
     * Each tier name must be unique
-2. The Tier Sequence indicates *this* tier's placement is, within the overall sequence.
+  1. The Tier Sequence indicates *this* tier's placement is, within the overall sequence.
     * Numbering starts at **zero**
     * There is no upper bound on sequence number.
     * In the example below, the Tier named "Role_Web" will be the first tier stopped (e.g. TierSequence == 0) and last tier started, in a 3 tier architecture (e.g. TierSequence is 2)

 Definition List
 <dl>

 <dt>SpecName</dt>
-<dd>:  The name tying the tier back to the WorkloadSpecification</dd>
+<dd>: The unique name of the Workload, the key of the WorkloadSpecification table and foreign key of the TierSpecification table</dd>

 <dt>TierStart</dt>
 <dd>:  The dictionary containing a specification for the Start Action of the tier</dd>